 2. Build a network of supporting partnerships.
 Our program involves a number of different organizations committing resources in the event some of the responsibilities of the program can become regular parts of everyone’s work, even after the funding is not available.

 3. Have a strategic funding plan at the highest levels of our organization.
 We have a board-driven 3 year strategy that looks at program growth and funding development that our organization has committed to.

 4. The 3-year Skills Training Program is a demonstration.
 This alleviates the concern about sustainability as the program is intentionally designed as a time-limited or research-oriented pilot project.

-Liza J. Lee: I have over 10 years of experience in marketing and copywriting.
+Liza J. Lee: (Marketing Director) I have over 10 years of experience in marketing and copywriting.
 I’ve been specializing in technology and online marketing since 2016.
 For fun, I’m a Google Local Guide with +5 million photo views in Vancouver, Canada since 2018.
 I’m also a co-founder of our non-profit The Art Party, with +30 live events.
 We now provide online skills training!

-Kertus Cramer: Business & Life Coach: Making The Right Decisions – Integrate Your Vast Ideas And Needs Into Full Expression: With my assistance, you will transform your plans from “someday, maybe” into “no time at all.”
+Kertus Cramer: (Business & Life Coach Director) Making The Right Decisions – Integrate Your Vast Ideas And Needs Into Full Expression: With my assistance, you will transform your plans from “someday, maybe” into “no time at all.”

-Kevin Seng (Artist Coordinator) is the founder of Golden Brush Art, a Vancouver born company with the purpose of showcasing talented artists through live painting.
+Kevin Seng: (Artist Development Director) is the founder of Golden Brush Art, a Vancouver born company with the purpose of showcasing talented artists through live painting.
 We spotlight amazing artists and their artwork through our signature Battle of the Brush live painting competition 3 times per year.
 We also showcase the artists through private events held by local companies and at weddings.
-To date, we have worked with over 200 Vancouver artists and have held over 30 shows.
+We have worked with over 200 Vancouver artists and held over 30 shows.